maxHolsch/Anthology/Design.md

 - **Unselected (different conversation)**: 40% opacity
 - **Playing**: Full saturation and opacity (state does not change from selected)

-### 5. Data Processing Pipeline

-#### Decoupled Architecture
-**Design Principle**: The system uses an adapter pattern to decouple the input JSON structure from the internal data representation.
-Json formatting and organization will be handled in a seperate program

-#### Input Handling
-**Supported Input Formats**:
-- JSON files with various configurations
-- Plain text files (.txt)
-- Future extensibility for other formats
-- Seperate system will convert audio and transcripts into the correct format

-**Processing Workflow**:
-1. Accept raw input file (JSON or TXT)
-2. Apply format-specific adapter/transformer
-3. Utilize LLM for intelligent parsing and structuring (if needed)
-4. Convert to standardized internal data model

-5. Validate data integrity and relationships (we want in our program + graceful error handling)

-6. Generate visualization-ready data structure

 #### Data Schema